cityofships/i-love-compute/README.md

 ### Productivity software

-- Darktable, requires image support, works with Intel proprietary (verified) and open (supposedly) framework, Nvidia proprietary (verified) framework, AMD legacy proprietary (verified) and open ROCr (supposed) framework, but not on Clover/libCLC, see [#1](https://gitlab.com/illwieckz/i-love-compute/-/issues/1) (missing image support),
+- *Darktable*, requires image support, works with Intel proprietary (verified) and open (supposedly) framework, Nvidia proprietary (verified) framework, AMD legacy proprietary (verified) and open ROCr (supposed) framework, but not on Clover/libCLC, see [#1](https://gitlab.com/illwieckz/i-love-compute/-/issues/1) (missing image support),
-- Blender, verified support on AMDGPU-PRO legacy and non-legacy,
+- *Blender*, verified support on AMDGPU-PRO legacy and non-legacy,
-- LuxRender, verified support via LuxMark on Mesa TeraScale and GCN, AMDGPU-PRO legacy and non-legacy,
+- *LuxRender*, verified support via *LuxMark* on Mesa TeraScale and GCN, AMDGPU-PRO legacy and non-legacy,
-- GIMP,
+- *GIMP*,
-- LibreOffice Calc.
+- *LibreOffice Calc*.

 Note that all those software are known to be affected by bug [#2](https://gitlab.com/illwieckz/i-love-compute/-/issues/2) (_having a GPU using the radeon driver alongside a GPU using the amdgpu driver makes OpenCL applications unable to run at all_).